BY: CLARET VARGAS*

 Perhaps it’s time to state firmly, and insistently, that we see everyone who let themselves be swooped up in machines of inhumanity, and not just the masterminds.
 And perhaps it’s not too late to call out enough of the small bureaucrats and agents so that they, too, squirm, question and upend the pact of purposeful obtuseness that is required to carry on with systems of oppression designed to harm from a safe distance.

-*Claret is a researcher at the Center for the Study of Law, Justice and Society.
+*Claret is a researcher at the Center for Law, Justice and Society (Dejusticia).